Nobody can dare touch any Indian Muslim, says Rajnath on apprehensions about CAA-NRC-NPR

 Muslim migrants don't figure in this list.
 Those opposing the CAA contend that it discriminates on the basis of religion and violates the Constitution.
 They also allege that the CAA along with the NRC is intended to target the Muslim community in India.

-However, the central government has dismissed the allegations, maintaining that the law is intended to give citizenship to the persecuted minorities from the three neighbouring countries and not to take away anyone's citizenship.
+However, the central government has dismissed the allegations, maintaining that the law is intended to give citizenship to the persecuted minorities from the three neighboring countries and not to take away anyone's citizenship.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)